 This is part of a series.
 To read the first installment, click here.

 1. Study on violence against schoolchildren.
 (VASC) Save The Children Denmark & Ethiopian Ministry of Education.

 2. Ending Physical and Humiliating Punishment against children.
 (EPPAC) Save the Children Sweden

-Graham is an artist, writer and director of The Create Trust, he founded in 2006.
-He has run education projects & teacher training programs in Palestine, India and Ethiopia, where he spent two years working with local groups in Addis Ababa.
-A long time student of the Ageless Wisdom Teachings, and eastern philosophy, he is currently writing a series of essays on education.
+Graham Peebles is a freelance writer and director of The Create Trust a UK registered charity he founded in 2006.
+He has run education projects & teacher training programs in Palestine, India and Ethiopia where he spent two years working with acutely disadvantaged children, young people and women in Addis Ababa.
+He is currently working on a book project about Ethiopia.
 Contact: [email protected]